Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder

 To obtain the simulated numbers for OLS, we use the built-in \texttt{lm} from R function while for 2SLS, we use the \texttt{ivreg} function from the \texttt{ivreg} R package.
 In the exclusion restriction and independence setting, we present the Monte Carlo averages over 500 simulations of 500 observations generated.
 For treatment effect heterogeneity because the empirical results take more samples to converge, we used 500 simulations of 3000 observations.
 Note that for all simulations, for demonstration purposes, we set the IV to be sufficiently strong such that the estimates would converge on the population value within a reasonable sample size.
 Nevertheless, our results otherwise hold for weak IVs if the number of observations in each simulation increased significantly.

-To demonstrate the sensitivity analysis plots, we used one generation from the relevant set of structural equations with a sample size of 500 for the exclusion restriction and independence violations while we have a sample size of 1000 for the heterogeneity violation.
+To demonstrate the sensitivity analysis plots, we examine an array of scenarios that scale the degree of violation from zero to a value where the inconsistency of 2SLS is far past that of OLS.
+At each degree of violation, we generate 500 samples from the data generating mechanism of sizes $n = 500, 1200,\text{and} 3000$ and record the proportion of calculated $\phi$'s that are above 1 given a multiplier of $1$.
+As the violation increases, this proportion should increase from $0$ to $1$.
+Crucially, it should also equal $0.5$ when we reach ambivalence between OLS and 2SLS.
 To simulate a set of covariates that we may use to benchmark the unobserved quantities, we generated three independent covariates ($W_1,W_2,W_3$) from a standard normal distribution and constructed $W$ via the first principal component.